huangrubing/TSE2019-CHiP/README.md

 * -c : CHIP configuration.
 Available parameters are: f, b, q and sq.
 Default is b.
 * -t : Strength of the covering array.
 * -m : Path to configuration space model file.
-* -a : Path to acts.jar file.
+* -a : Path to acts.jar (v2.9) file.
 * -s : Path to sugar file.
+Note that below parameters are only avaialable if you do not provide the CHiP configuration (using -c)
+* -p : Percentage of the ACTS size for the initial state size of CHiP.
+E.g., initialChipSize = actsSize * (percentage / 100)
+* -r : Cooling rate adjustment factor.
+E.g., Tr = Tr * adjsutmentFactor
+* -I : Initial temperature.
+* -T : Terminating temperature.
+* -S : Number of simulated annealing running in parallel.
+* -B : Number of blocks reserved for a single simulated annealing.

 Example runs:
 > ./CHiP -c b -m sample.configModel -a actsPath -s sugarPath -t 3